Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 Once the above variables are populted for your environment, you can run "Gather information to start/Get Virtual Information from name" by populating the following variable:

 -SearchVirtualName
     This is the virtual server you wish to search for.
-This would be typically used to populate variables and/or to get teh configuration for a virtual server you wish to modify.
+This would be typically used to populate variables and/or to get the configuration for a virtual server you wish to modify.

 After running this, take a look at the environment variables.
 You should find that a great deal of information is populated about the virtual server its pool, pool's monitor, and the device it is configured on.